pranav-sharma-bsass/Sikkim-Household-Expenditure-GIS/README.md

 # Does Where You Live Decide How You Spend?
 Household Expenditure Analysis, Sikkim

-A spatial analysis of household expenditure patterns across Sikkim's four districts using NSS 72nd Round data (2014-15), GIS mapping, and statistical analysis.
+This report is one of my assignments on **GIS** in my second year of Bachelors of Science in Analytics and Sustainability Studies.
+This report is a spatial analysis of household expenditure patterns across Sikkim's four districts using NSS 72nd Round data (2014-15), GIS mapping, and statistical analysis.

 ---